jbramsden/resize/README.md

 Resize
 ======

-Identical to nfmt/resize, but I've added a Square Thumbnail function to allow me to rezie images also in a square format.
+Identical to nfmt/resize, but I've added a Square Thumbnail function to allow me to resize images also in a square format.
 I needed this for uploading photos to Instagram.

 Image resizing for the [Go programming language](http://golang.org) with common interpolation methods.